Prompt, Expert Treatment for Stroke Patients

 Our expanded stroke unit offers advanced diagnostics and stroke treatments.
 Included among our treatment methods is thrombolytic therapy, which can greatly benefit patients if administered within three hours of a stroke.

-To help deliver prompt, quality care, the multidisciplinary Stroke Alert Team may consist of:
+To help deliver prompt, quality care, the multidisciplinary Stroke Alert Team may include:

 - Emergency physicians and nurses